Updated May 10, 2021.

-Over 300 backbones in a rainbow of colors
+Over 300 plasmid backbones spanning a rainbow of fluorescent proteins

 In most cases, backbones are available to attach the gene of interest to either the N-or the C-terminus.
 Even if a researcher’s gene of interest isn’t in the ORF collection, the fluorescent proteins are, which makes mixing and matching a relatively easy proposition, explained Michelle Baird, who has created plasmids as a technician in the Davidson lab for the last four years.